 Breast reduction surgery reduces the size of the breasts so they are in better proportion with a patient’s body.
-Dr. Yaker has helped countless Plano area women restore their confidence and improve the physical symptoms that can result from having excessively large breasts.
+Dr. Yaker and Dr. Haidenberg have helped countless Plano area women restore their confidence and improve the physical symptoms that can result from having excessively large breasts.
 These women often struggle with neck and back pain, as well as a range of skin infections.
 In addition, they sometimes find it difficult to exercise and effectively lose weight because of the size of their breasts.
-During this surgery, Dr. Yaker removes excess tissue and skin, and then lifts the breasts and repositions the areola.
-Dr. Yaker will discuss the surgical techniques, including incision patterns and lift options, during the initial consultation.
+During this surgery, Dr. Yaker and Haidenberg remove excess tissue and skin, and then lifts the breasts and repositions the areola.
+Dr. Yaker and Dr. Haidenberg will discuss the surgical techniques, including incision patterns and lift options, during the initial consultation.

 Breast Reduction Reviews